 1. Planning the Kayaking Trip

-When you are planning for a kayaking trip with your kids, a few things pop into mind.
-Where will you go for the trip?
+When you are planning a kayaking trip with your kids, a few things pop into mind.
+Where will you go on the trip?
 What kind of adventure are you looking for?
 Is the planned kayaking destination safe for the kids?

 Ideally, your kayaking destination in Hawaii should be a place that is either really pretty or offers something that will excite and intrigue your kids.